-This index is based on the full names in a house name: You will find the same Pompeii house may have many different names or has been renamed or referred to by different names, accurately or inaccurately, over the last few centuries.
+This index is based on the full names in a house, villa, bar or tomb name, in Pompeii or surrounding towns and areas.
+You will find the same pompeiiinpictures house may have many different names or has been renamed or referred to by different names, accurately or inaccurately, over the last few centuries.
 Not all houses have names.
 Where there are nameplates on the houses themselves we have used these but most have no nameplate on them.

 Many of the index entries have been collected from various books on Pompeii each of which may have discrepancies, disagreements or differences according to the view or language of the author.
 We have not checked these out and feel the index will be more useful with more entries in than less.
 If it is important to your research you should check these out yourself.
 The numbers given in the index correspond to the numbers on the doorway, on the plan and onsite.

-You can use the pompeiiinpictures Names Index button on the left of any page to get back to this page.
+You can use the pompeiiinpictures Names Index button on the top of any page to get back to this page.